-Fraud is the act of intentionally deceiving someone for the purpose of personal gain (usually financial), or to do intentional damage to someone else.
-There are many different types of fraud, and if you have been charged with fraud, you may be wondering what the potential consequences may be.
-The California penal code 476 PC pertains to check fraud law.
-With check fraud you may be charged if you altered checks, printed fictitious checks, or represented fake checks as genuine, all with the intent to defraud the system.
-This crime is what is known as a "wobbler", meaning that the charges could be filed as misdemeanors or felonies.
+Fraud is the act of intentionally deceiving someone for the purpose of personal gain (usually financial) or to do intentional damage to someone else.
+There are many different types of fraud, and if you have been charged with fraud, you may be wondering what potential consequences may be.
+California Penal Code § 476 pertains to check fraud law.
+With check fraud, you may be charged if you altered checks, printed fictitious checks, or represented fake checks as genuine—all with the intent to defraud the system.
+This crime is what is known as a "wobbler," meaning the charges could be filed as misdemeanors or felonies depending on the circumstances.

 The penalties of a misdemeanor charge in this area could leave you incarcerated for up to a year in county jail and have to pay a fine of $1,000.
-On the other hand, for a felony charge, you may face up to three years in a state prison and pay a fine of up to $10,000.
+On the other hand for a felony charge, you may face up to three years in a state prison and pay a fine of up to $10,000.
 The charges vary in severity depending on the depth and gravity of the crime and may be subjective.
-In all fraud cases, it is essential that you hire a top-rated attorney at Okabe & Haushalter who can help you understand your charges, and aggressively fight for your best interests.
-Click on the links below to find out more about some of the most common types of fraud.
+In all fraud cases, it is essential that you hire a top-rated criminal defense attorney at Okabe & Haushalter who can help you understand your charges and aggressively fight for your best interests.

 Type of Fraud Charges

-Consumer fraud is any deceptive practice that results in financial or other loss for consumers.
+Consumer Fraud: Consumer fraud is any deceptive practice that results in financial or other loss for consumers.
 This is generally achieved in a subversive manner, through what seem to be normal business transactions.
-Consumer fraud can be as small as knowingly selling someone a defective product, or as big as stealing someone's identity and personal information.
+Consumer fraud can be as small as knowingly selling someone a defective product, or as big as stealing someone's identity.

-Mortgage fraud is when someone lies or omits something on a loan application in order to get a larger loan than they would be otherwise afforded.
+Mortgage Fraud: Mortgage fraud is when someone lies or omits something on a loan application in order to get a larger loan than they would be otherwise afforded.
 Mortgage fraud is a federal crime, though with the housing crisis of the past few years, some states are now aiding in the prosecution of mortgage fraud.
-Mortgage fraud is associated with other crimes, such as money laundering, and can be punished with up to 30 years in prison.
+This is associated with other crimes, such as money laundering, and can be punished with up to 30 years in prison.